Agritourism

 Importance of Traditional Ecological Knowledge

-The Native American team at Elderberry Wisdom Farm will raise awareness of the importance of Traditional Ecological Knowledge, organic farming and other nature based solutions for farmers, ranchers and other stewards of the soil.
+The Native American team at Elderberry Wisdom Farm will raise awareness of the importance of Traditional Ecological Knowledge, organic farming and other nature-based solutions for farmers, ranchers, and other stewards of the soil.
 This session is created to increase understanding of how we use native practices to restore the biodiversity of the soil, the quality of our products and the sustainability of our business operations.
 Of special importance is the intimate relationship that we develop with the world of nature that makes the work on our farms, ranches and other landscapes meaningful.
-Rose High Bear, Elderberry Wisdom Farm; Amy Treasure (Siletz) Tribal Liaison for Elderberry Wisdom Farm
+Rose High Bear, Elderberry Wisdom Farm

-Following our session before lunch, continue the conversation about food hubs, the Food Innovation Center, the Oregon food Hub Network and more.
-Sydney DeLuna, Oregon Community Food Systems Network; Hannah Kullberg PNW Packaged Food & Beverage Group; Jason Ball Food Innovation Center
+Following our Exploring Selling Farm Direct, Producer-Processed, Value-Added Products in Oregon and an Introduction to Licensed Processing session before lunch, continue the conversation with a Q&A about licensing laws, farm-direct processing, product development with the Food Innovation Center, and resources from the Oregon food Hub Network, and more.
+Kelly Streit, Educator; Sydney DeLuna, Oregon Community Food Systems Network; Hannah Kullberg PNW Packaged Food & Beverage Group; Maren Long Food Innovation Center; Jingyun Duan, Oregon Department of Agriculture

 Resilience Through Adaptation: Building Responsive Support for Urban Farmers